-In Massachusetts, under state law, you will receive an IEE at full or shared public expense if you meet income eligibility requirements.
-Students who are eligible for free or reduced cost meals are entitled to an IEE at public expense.
+Under the state standard, you will receive an IEE at full or shared public expense based on your income.
+If you choose to use the state option, the district does not have the option to request a due process hearing to show that its evaluation of your child is appropriate.
+Students who are eligible for free or reduced cost meals and families whose income is equal to or less than 400% of the federal poverty guidelines are entitled to an IEE at public expense.
 Other students are eligible for a shared cost IEE according to a sliding fee scale.
 Sharing your financial information with the school district is completely voluntary on your part.
 If you choose to share such information, the school district must immediately notify you in writing whether or not you are eligible for full or partial funding of an IEE and proceed to fund the IEE based on eligibility.
 Your right to a publicly funded IEE through income eligibility will extend for 16 months from the date of the school district's evaluation with which you disagree.

-If you do not meet income eligibility requirements or choose not to disclose financial information, the district must consider your request for a publicly funded IEE under federal law.
-Within 5 days, the district may either agree to provide an IEE at public expense or request a hearing at the Bureau of Special Education Appeals (BSEA) to demonstrate that the evaluation conducted by the district was comprehensive and appropriate.
-More details regarding IEEs are available in the DESE Administrative Advisories 2004-1 and 2001-3 available from your local school district and on the DESE Web site http://www.doe.mass.edu/sped/advisories/?section=admin.
+If you do not meet income eligibility requirements, choose not to disclose financial information, or you decide not to utilize the voluntary Massachusetts standard for any reason, the district must consider your request for a publicly funded IEE under federal law.
+Within 5 school days, the district may either agree to provide an IEE at public expense or request a hearing at the Bureau of Special Education Appeals (BSEA) to demonstrate that the evaluation conducted by the district was comprehensive and appropriate.
+More details regarding IEEs are available in the DESE Administrative Advisory Special Education Policy Memo SY2024-2025.